ARM-software/arm-trusted-firmware/docs/design_documents/rse.rst

   process can be requested from RSE.
 Furthermore, AP can request RSE to increase a non-volatile counter.
 Please refer to the ``RSE key management`` [5]_ document for more details.
+- ``DICE Protection Environment``: Securely store the firmware measurements which were computed during the boot process and the associated metadata.
+It is also capable of representing the boot measurements in the form of a certificate chain, which is queriable.
+Please refer to the ``DICE Protection Environment (DPE)`` [8]_ document for more details.

 Runtime service API
 ^^^^^^^^^^^^^^^^^^^